Roanoke Colony: Integration with local tribes

 Other tribes purportedly linked to the Roanoke colonists include the Catawba and the Coree.
-Samuel A'Court Ashe was convinced that the colonists had relocated westward to the banks of the Chowan River in Bertie County, and Conway Whittle Sams claimed that after being attacked by Wanchese and Wahunsenacawh, they scattered to multiple locations: The Chowan River, and south to the Pamlico and Neuse rivers.
+S. A'C. Ashe was convinced that the colonists had relocated westward to the banks of the Chowan River in Bertie County, and Conway Whittle Sams claimed that after being attacked by Wanchese and Wahunsenacawh, they scattered to multiple locations: the Chowan River, and south to the Pamlico and Neuse rivers.

 Reports of encounters with pale-skinned, blond-haired people among various Native American tribes occur as early as 1607.
 Although this is frequently attributed to assimilated Lost Colonists, it may be more easily explained by dramatically higher rates of albinism in Native Americans than in people of European descent.
-Dawson (2020) proposed that the colonists merged with the Croatoan people; he claims, "They were never lost.
+Dawson (2020) proposed that the colonists merged with the Croatan tribe; he claims, "They were never lost.
 It was made up.
 The mystery is over."
 However, this conclusion has been called into question.
-Dr. Alain Outlaw, an archaeologist and faculty member at Christopher Newport University, called Dawson's conclusion as "storytelling, not evidence-based information", while archaeologist Nick Luccketti wrote, "I have not seen any evidence at Croatoan of artifacts that indicate that Englishmen were living there."
+Alain Outlaw, an archaeologist and faculty member at Christopher Newport University, called Dawson's conclusion "storytelling, not evidence-based information", while archaeologist Nick Luccketti wrote, "I have not seen any evidence at Croatoan of artifacts that indicate that Englishmen were living there."
 In addition, the actual text of Dawson's 2020 book The Lost Colony and Hatteras Island admitted that there was no "smoking gun" of evidence that the colonists had assimilated with the tribe.
 The book was also not subject to peer review, leaving the question open in spite of the sensationalist headlines that accompanied its publication.

+An archaeological dig by Mark Horton, an archaeologist from the University of Bristol, found European artifacts at the site of a Native American village on Hatteras Island, including part of a sword and part of a gun.
+This may be conclusive proof that the settlers did indeed assimilate with local Native Americans.